initc3/ic3-website/README.md

 2. Run `python main.py` to generate a `output` directory and `output/index.html` is the homepage.

 **Note that** when a local preview is generated, blogs will be left blank by default (since curling the blogs takes some time and generate unnecessary network traffic).
-If you do want to generate them as well, please use `python main.py -f`, which tells the script to download the latest blogs from the source.
+If you do want the script to download the latest blogs from the source, please use `python main.py -f`.

 **Don't forget to push** to make the editing effective.